seanjng/Reddit-Image-Downloader-bot/README.md

 1. `git clone http://github.com/hizinfiz/Reddit-Image-Downloader-Bot.git`
 1. Install `sqlite3`, `PRAW`, and `ImgurClient` using pip.
 1. Register an [Imgur Client](https://api.imgur.com/oauth2/addclient).
 Under "Authorization Type", you can select "OAuth 2 authorization without a callback URL".
-I'm including this because when I first did it, I had to Google to find the answer.
+I'm including this because when I first did it, I had to Google to find out which one I should choose.
 1. Create `bot.py` in your Python directory.
 This allows you to privately store your Imgur client ID, secret, and bot login credentials without worrying about it getting out online.
 I also use `bot.py` (for now) to store the list of subreddits I'd like my bot to download wallpapers from.
  The directory on OS X is:
 `/Library/Frameworks/Python.framework/Versions/3.4/lib/python3.4`